Cancer Facility Designed for Collaboration, Improved Patient Outcomes

 Coordinating Care, Expanding Clinical and Research Space

-Multidisciplinary work has existed for years, but organizing multidisciplinary groups by disease — teams focused around breast cancer, head and neck cancer, and other specific cancer types —receives new emphasis in the cancer facility.
-Each disease group has its own dedicated clinical practice area on a floor of the new facility.
+Multidisciplinary work has existed for years, but organizing multidisciplinary groups by disease — teams focused around breast cancer, head and neck cancer, and other specific cancer types —receives emphasis in the cancer facility.
+Each disease group has its own dedicated clinical practice area on a floor of the facility.
 Likewise, each practice area has space for subspecialized nurses, social workers and other key team members, plus exam and procedure rooms.

 By uniting all of our treatment disciplines – surgery, medical oncology, radiation oncology, genetics, nutrition, social work and imaging – it provides great benefits for patients, families and clinicians.

 Other features of the building include: